 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-I recently received the cutest email asking me for this recipe, and I had sooo many Oreos in the cupboard… so it seemed silly not to.
+I recently received the cutest email asking me for this recipe, and as I had an unbelievable amount of Oreos in the cupboard… it seemed silly not to.
 How can anyone not love a no-bake oreo tart?!
 I am utterly in love with this recipe already.

-After the success of my No-Bake Oreo Cheesecake I realised how much you would all utterly adore this recipe, as all of my taste testers certainly did – they are similar in theme but so different in taste so I am excited for you all to try it.
+After the success of my no-bake Oreo cheesecake, I realised how much you would all utterly adore this recipe, as all of my taste testers certainly did – they are similar in theme but so different in taste so I am excited for you all to try it.

-After the successes of my other no bake tarts like my Baileys Chocolate Tart, White Chocolate and Raspberry Tart, Lemon Posset Tart, and my No-Bake Terry’s Chocolate Orange Tart, I thought I would mash them both up, with loads more Oreos and make this delicious beauty.. and it didn’t disappoint!
+After the successes of my other no-bake tarts like my baileys chocolate tart, white chocolate and raspberry tart, lemon posset tart, and my no-bake chocolate orange tart, I thought I would mash them both up, with loads more Oreos and make this delicious beauty.. and it didn’t disappoint!

 - 100 g unsalted butter (melted)